 Lent, 1998 rolled around and I was overwhelmed with source material.
 I assembled the key elements in fourteen digital files and printed 21″ x 28″ digital prints on watercolor paper at Scale 2.
 I called them “Passion Play” and showed them at the Bug Jar during Lent 1998.
-I entered them in the 1999 Rochester Finger Lakes exhibition and they won both the Averill Council Award and the Harris Popular Vote Award.
+I entered them in the 1999 Rochester Finger Lakes exhibition and they won both The Averill Council of the Memorial Art Gallery Award and the Harris Popular Vote Award.

 Source Photos for Passion Play